icopy-site/awesome/docs/awesome/awesome-machine-learning.md

 <a name="tools-misc"></a>
 #### Misc

+* [Weaviate](https://www.semi.technology/developers/weaviate/current/) – Weaviate is an [open source](https://github.com/semi-technologies/weaviate) vector search engine and vector database.
+Weaviate uses machine learning to vectorize and store data, and to find answers to natural language queries.
+With Weaviate you can also bring your custom ML models to production scale.
 * [MLReef](https://about.mlreef.com/) - MLReef is an end-to-end development platform using the power of git to give structure and deep collaboration possibilities to the ML development process.
 * [Pinecone](https://www.pinecone.io/) - Vector database for applications that require real-time, scalable vector embedding and similarity search.
 * [CatalyzeX](https://chrome.google.com/webstore/detail/code-finder-for-research/aikkeehnlfpamidigaffhfmgbkdeheil) - Browser extension ([Chrome](https://chrome.google.com/webstore/detail/code-finder-for-research/aikkeehnlfpamidigaffhfmgbkdeheil) and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/code-finder-catalyzex/)) that automatically finds and shows code implementations for machine learning papers anywhere: Google, Twitter, Arxiv, Scholar, etc.